What Is The Thyroid Gland?

 Causes Of Hypothyroidism

-Since your body’s energy production needs certain amount of thyroid hormones, a decreased secretion production results in lower energy levels.
-Causes of glandular disorder include:
+Since your body’s energy production needs a certain amount of thyroid hormones, decreased secretion production results in lower energy levels.
+Causes of the glandular disorder include:

 In this disease, the body attacks thyroid tissue.
 The tissue eventually dies and stops manufacturing hormones.